Grande Prairie: Arts and culture

 Cultural venues include Bonnetts Energy Centre (a concert hall and hockey rink—the local AJHL team, the Grande Prairie Storm, plays there), the Grande Prairie Museum, the Art Gallery of Grande Prairie, 214 place, the tallest commercial building in the city, and Second Street Theatre.
 Grande Prairie is also home to a professional musical theatre company, "Broadway Live Broadway".
+The Grand Prairie Public Library, founded in 1939, includes broad collections of medical, travel, fiction, and children's literature.

 The Reel Shorts Film Festival is a five-day international festival of short films that takes place at Grande Prairie Live Theatre's Second Street Theatre in early May.

 The Philip J. Currie Dinosaur Museum, located fifteen minutes west of Grande Prairie, is a 41,000 sqft building with many exhibits, a large theatre, classrooms, a paleontology lab, a gift shop, and a restaurant.
 The museum is named after Philip J. Currie, from the University of Alberta, who has contributed to the understanding of the link between dinosaurs and birds.

 The Bear Creek Folk Music Festival, first held in 2016, is an outdoor music festival held in late August on Borstad Hill in Muskoseepi Park.
 The festival is funded in part by the City of Grande Prairie.